Skip to main content

 • The --provider flag with the name of the cloud provider (s3).

-• The optional --s3-storage-class flag with either the STANDARD or STANDARD-IA value, depending on which storage class you prefer.
+• (Optional) The --s3-storage-class flag with either the STANDARD or STANDARD-IA value, depending on which storage class you prefer.

 pxctl credentials create \